CoolSculpting is the world’s #1 non-surgical fat-reduction treatment with more than six million procedures performed worldwide.

 CoolSculpting is the only FDA-cleared, non-surgical fat-reduction treatment that utilizes controlled cooling to eliminate stubborn areas of fat.

+How was CoolSculpting discovered?
 In the early 2000s, two Harvard University scientists noticed that some children who ate popsicles got dimples on their cheeks.
 The popsicles were freezing and eliminating small pockets of fat cells.
-The idea that cold could target fat cells without damaging the surrounding skin or tissue was the concept behind Cryolipolysis, the science CoolSculpting is based on.
+The idea that cold could target fat cells without damaging the surrounding skin or tissue was the concept behind Cryolipolysis, which is how CoolSculpting works.

 During a CoolSculpting appointment, a roll of fat is placed in between two panels that cool the fat to a freezing temperature.
 This takes up to an hour to treat each targeted body part.
 After, the treatment area is massaged, which helps break down the fat cells further, producing better results.